 One evening, when Bill Binder’s scene partner for a competitive show wasn’t available, he asked fellow Torch performer Merrie Greenfield to sit in for the night.
-Being as it was January of 2017, and they were playing in a part of town that sold a fair number of red hats during the 2016 election, the pair opted for a name that might clue the audience in on their point of view.
+It was the night of the 2017 presidential inauguration, playing in a part of town representing a fair number of red hat sales during 2016.
+So the pair opted for a somewhat antagonistic team name.

 Bill Binder, Merrie Greenfield

 I’m With Her will perform online in the 8:55 p.m.
 ET block on Wednesday, August 10.

 We’re so lucky to have both of you with us this year!
 Tell us about I’m With Her.
 What can audiences expect from your show this year?